From Rome with Love

-His only day to see the Eternal City and he was in a terrible mood.
+His only day to see the Eternal City and he was in a lousy mood.
 Then it started to rain.

 I thought I was going to love this trip to Italy, but instead, everything went wrong.
 I got stuck with the dreaded middle seat in the very last row of the plane from New York to Rome.
 The guy sitting to my right snored like a pachyderm, and I didn’t sleep a wink.